-We have developed a number of programmes and resources in place to help implement <IR>.
-For example, <IR> networks bring together trailblazing organizations that are adopting the principles and practices of <IR>, in order to share experiences with peers, access expert and investor insights, and explore the benefits and challenges that come with being at the forefront of a new reporting movement.
+We have developed a number of programmes and resources in place to help implement integrated reporting.
+For example, the <IR> Business Network bring together trailblazing organizations that are adopting the principles and practices of integrated reporting, in order to share experiences with peers, access expert and investor insights, and explore the benefits and challenges that come with being at the forefront of a new reporting movement.

-With a network of other adopters to learn from and a framework in place to shape your own reporting, the journey towards <IR> is not one taken alone.
-The momentum towards global adoption is building, and the bank of examples to support the case for <IR> is growing, showing how companies are approaching <IR> across the world.
-Guidance is also emerging from a number of organizations, offering practical tips and support for adopting <IR>.
+With a network of other adopters to learn from and a framework in place to shape your own reporting, the journey towards integrated reporting is not one taken alone.
+The momentum towards global adoption is building, and the bank of examples to support the case for integrated reporting is growing, showing how companies are approaching integrated reporting across the world.
+Guidance is also emerging from a number of organizations, offering practical tips and support for adopting integrated reporting.

-See real world examples of <IR> in action.
-The <IR> Examples Database contains extracts from reports that demonstrate the effective delivery of the practices of <IR>, as set out in the International <IR> Framework.
+See real world examples of integrated reporting in action.
+The <IR> Examples Database contains extracts from reports that demonstrate the effective delivery of the practices of integrated reporting, as set out in the International <IR> Framework.